Are You a Duplicate Filer?

 Do I need photo identification?

-Effective March 1, 2009 - any person wishing to file a bankruptcy petition or adversary proceeding without an attorney (pro se), must appear in the Clerk’s office and provide photo identification, or the filer must have a power of attorney(and photo identification) authorizing them to file on behalf of another person.
+Any person wishing to file a bankruptcy petition or adversary proceeding without an attorney (pro se), must appear in the Clerk’s office and provide photo identification, or the filer must have a power of attorney(and photo identification) authorizing them to file on behalf of another person.
 Please read the following notice for more information.

 Have You Completed Credit Counseling?